mohdfarhan2408/Prowriting-Memo/README.md

 Previously raised $140K at $1.25M Post-Money Valuation from Antler and Angel Investors (COO @ AyoConnect and ex-CPO @ Spenmo).

-Now raising a Seed round of $1M at $5M Post-Money Valuation.
+Looking to raise a Seed round of $1M at $5M Post-Money Valuation.
 Fund utilization; 85% for Product development and Research, 10% for Sales, and 5% for Opex.

 # Problem
 UX writing has a direct impact on the user experience.
 Good UX writing will increase product usability, get more customers, and increase conversion.
 However, the team spends >200 hours and uses >5 tools to generate quality UX Writing.
 The whole process can take 3 full days for proofreading, 7 days for localization, and another 7–14 days for QA.
 The larger the company, the more products are developed, the more time is needed, and the harder it is to manage.